replayio/docs/src/app/test-suites/runs-view/page.md

 ---
-title: Recent runs
+title: Recent Runs view
-description: Replay’s Recent Runs dashboard alerts you to new issues in your test suite so you can see which run introduced the problem and address it quickly.
+description: The Recent Runs view alerts you to new issues in your test suite so you can see which run introduced the problem and address it quickly.
 image: /images/runs.png
 ---

 ## Overview

-The Recent runs dashboard serves two purposes.
+The Recent runs view serves two purposes.
 The first is to make it easy to spot regressions quickly.
 The second is to help developers see their recent runs and jump into the replays.

 {% callout type="link" title="Shareable URLs" light=true %}
 When you notice a problem with a recent run, it’s easy to select the run, copy the URL, and share it with your team in Slack or Linear.